Tailoring Artificial Neural Networks for Optimal Learning: Results

 To quantify the aggregated effect of the eigenvalue distribution in the complex plane, we define the average eigenvalue moduli:

 where $\lambda_i$'s are the eigenvalues of the matrix $\mathbf{W}$.
 As expected from our previous discussion, we find that $\langle|\lambda|\rangle$ strongly correlates with $S$ (Fig. \ref{fig:MemoryCorrLambda}b).
 The correlation of $\langle|\lambda|\rangle$ with $S$ and therefore with $M$ indicate that $\langle|\lambda|\rangle$ indeed reflects the memory capacity of the reservoir.
 As opposed to $M$ and $S$, $\langle|\lambda|\rangle$ is much easier to compute and is solely determined by the reservoir network.
-This offers a simple measure to quantify the ESN memory capacity that does only depend on the network structure. $\langle|\lambda|\rangle$ is consistent with the effects of scaling the adjacency matrix to tune the spectral radius\cite{jaeger2007optimization} and it extends to network topologies with a fixed spectral radius (see Fig.\ref{fig:MemoryCurves}, Fig.\ref{fig:NetworkSpectra}).
-This also explains two recent studies in which it was found that ring networks and orthogonalized networks have high memory capacities \cite{rodan2012simple,farkas16b}, as both networks have large eigenvalues with respect to their spectral radii.
+This offers a simple measure to quantify the ESN memory capacity that does only depend on the network structure. $\langle|\lambda|\rangle$ is consistent with the effects of scaling the adjacency matrix to tune the spectral radius\cite{jaeger2007optimization} and it extends to network topologies with a fixed spectral radius (see Supplementary Figures 2, 3).
+This also explains two recent studies in which it was found that ring networks and orthogonalized networks have high memory capacities \cite{rodan2012simple,farkavs2016computational}, as both networks have large eigenvalues with respect to their spectral radii.
+Finally, it suggest that $M$ can be maximized by using networks with large eigenvalues, the simplest one being a circulant network with degree $1$ \cite{aceituno2018eigenvalues}, which achieves $M=20$ while the others go only up to $M=17$ (see the example in Supplementary Information \ref{SI:MaximizeM}).